-- An implementation of the Object Management Group (OMG) Interoperable Name Service (INS) specification. - Application programming interfaces (APIs) for mapping object references into an hierarchical naming structure (JNDI in this case). - Commands for displaying bindings and for binding and unbinding naming context objects and application objects into the namespace. - 5.
+- An implementation of the Object Management Group (OMG) Interoperable Name Service (INS) specification. - Application programming interfaces (APIs) for mapping object references into an hierarchical naming structure (JNDI in this case). - Commands for displaying bindings and for binding and unbinding naming context objects and application objects into the namespace. - 6.
 IDL client applications can locate an object by asking the CORBA Name Service to look up the name in the JNDI tree of WebLogic Server.
-In the example above, you run the client by entering:
+In the previous example, you run the client by entering the following command: